scotws/TaliForth2/docs/manual.md

 #### Underflow Stripping

-As described above, every underflow check adds seven bytes to the word being coded.
-Stripping this check by setting the `uf-strip` system variable to `true` simply removes these seven bytes from new natively compiled words.
+As described above, every underflow check adds three bytes to the word being coded.
+Stripping this check by setting the `strip-underflow` system variable (named `uf-strip` in the source code) to `true` simply removes these three bytes from new natively compiled words.

 It is possible, of course, to have lice and fleas at the same time.
 For instance, this is the code for `>r`: